Lake Charlevoix

 Lake Charlevoix (/ˈʃɑːrləvɔɪ/ SHAR-lə-voy) is a lake in Charlevoix County in the U.S. state of Michigan.
 It is the third largest inland lake in the state with a surface area of over 17,200 acre and 56 mi of shoreline.
 The maximum depth in the main basin is 122 ft and in the south arm, 58 ft.

 The lake's largest tributaries are the Jordan River, feeding into the south arm at East Jordan, and the Boyne River, flowing into the main basin from the east at Boyne City.
 Other significant tributaries include Horton, Stover, Porter, and Loeb Creeks.
 The outflow of Lake Charlevoix is the short Round Lake/Pine River complex which discharges into Lake Michigan at Charlevoix.
 The lake's watershed covers 335 sqmi in Charlevoix and Antrim Counties, and a small portion of the northwest corner of Otsego County.

-The lake occupies portions of Charlevoix Township, Marion Township, Hayes Township, Eveline Township, Michigan, Bay Township, and Evangeline Township.
+The lake occupies portions of Charlevoix Township, Marion Township, Hayes Township, Eveline Township, Bay Township, and Evangeline Township.

 Young State Park is located on the shore of the lake just northwest of Boyne City.
 The Ironton Ferry at Ironton, a designated Michigan Historical Site in operation since 1876, crosses the south arm where it branches off from the main basin, saving about 20 minutes of driving time around the south arm by the shoreline route.

 The lake was also known previously as Pine Lake and Long Lake.
 It was renamed from "Pine Lake" to its current name ("Lake Charlevoix") in 1926.